Unexpectedly Exceed Expectations

 Top 5 Web Design Mistakes

 A well constructed website plays a pivotal part of your marketing and is the central hub of your company.
 Potential patients visit the site specifically for its content, meaning its appearance and usability are critical to its successes and how those users view your company.
 Getting your web design wrong can have a negative impact on your business.
 Recently posted on Mashable.com are the Top 5 Web Design Mistakes Small Businesses Make.
 The article gives you tips on what to avoid, how to create the best user experience, and grow your bottom line.

 Start with the right team

 Looking for new staff members for your office?
-If so, while searching for new employees keep in mind: excellent teamwork and communication are the foundations for a successful workplace.
-As the article Start with the right team on Dental Economics website states, 'great communication equals great production.'
+If so, while searching for new employees keep in mind that excellent teamwork and communication are the foundations for a successful workplace.
+Great communication equals great production.
 In a survey of more than 3,000 dental professionals, 'team challenges' was the number one source of stress.
 Hiring the right people can increase your office's potential for success.